biosimulations/biosimulations/docs/concepts/conventions/simulation-run-visualizations.md

 BioSimulators recommends using Vega visualizations with SED-ML as follows:

-1. Use the folowing annotations to indicate the Vega signals whose attributes should be rendered with the values of the attributes of SED-ML simulations.
+1. Use the following annotations to indicate the Vega signals whose attributes should be rendered with the values of the attributes of SED-ML simulations.

     - To render the value of a Vega signal with information from a SED-ML file, add the key `sedmlUri` to the Vega signal.
     - To render an attribute of the `bind` attribute of a Vega signal with information from a SED-ML file, set the value of the attribute equal to a dictionary with a single key `sedmlUri`.